 With the orchestration products that allow the network to select the right service, right path and routing, as well as optimal performance paths for information, most clients will find that their network performance improves and their costs may go down.
 The links that the service providers have will also gather statistical data, and in some cases, even perform analytics on the data, if the client needs that information.

-It’s the beginning of a new era, in my opinion.
-And, I’ve been around a while to see this evolution.
+It’s the beginning of a new era.
 Networks are getting more intelligent, and end-point computing is a beneficiary of this technology.

 If you’re interested in having Mainline assist you in evaluating this or any other technology, please contact your Mainline Account Executive, or contact Mainline directly.